bpn1/curation/README.md

 After you installed yarn you can setup the project by running `yarn` in the root directory.

-You can begin developing the frontend by running the wepack-dev-server using the command:
+To start the Curation frontend as well as its backend, use:

     npm install
+    npm build:dll
     npm run dev

-To start the Curation frontend as well as its backend, use:
+To start the frontend without its backend using webpack-dev-server, use:

-    npm run server:dev
+    npm run dev-server

 To build the production version of the interface, use: